Weather forecast - Thundershowers in several places today

-Showers or thundershowers will occur at several places in Western, Sabaragamuwa, Central, North-western, Southern, Uva and North-central provinces and in Mannar and Vauniya districts after 2.00 p.m.

-Fairly heavy falls about 50 mm are likely at some places in Sabaragamuwa province and in Kalutara, Nuwara-Eliya, Galle and Matara districts.
+Heavy falls about 100 mm are likely at some places in Western, Sabaragamuwa, Central, Southern, Uva and North-western provinces.

 General public is requested to take adequate precautions to minimize damages caused by lightning activity and localized strong winds during thundershowers.